kubevirt/community/design-proposals/nic-hotplug/nic-hotplug.md

 requiring a restart.

 ## Motivation
-Hot-plug / hot-unplug (add / remove) nics to running VMs is an industry standard available in multiple platforms, allowing the dynamic attachment of L2 networks.
+Hot-plug / hot-unplug (add / remove) NICs to running VMs is an industry standard available in multiple platforms, allowing the dynamic attachment of L2 networks.
 This is useful when the workload (VM) cannot tolerate a restart when attaching / removing networks, of for scenarios where, for instance, the